(last edited Feb 5th, 2021)

 Aggressive shoes generate the most power for the toes to utilize.
 These excel on steep routes and the smallest of footholds.
 Aggressively downturned shoes are commonly taken off after each attempt or at least several times a session.

 I have climbed in a pair of Scarpa Booster S shoes for several years now and can wear them for long periods of time, despite being a fairly aggressively downturned shoe.
 Bear in mind, that your feet get used to wearing climbing shoes if the fit is good.
 Another good example of an aggressive shoe is the Scarpa Instinct Vs.

 So how about the sizing?

 The sizing of your climbing shoes really comes down to the comfort question.
-How comfortable do you want our shoe to be?
+How comfortable do you want your shoes to be?
 The trend nowadays seems to be that the harder you want to climb, the smaller the shoe has to be.
-Sure, it’s true that tighter shoes stay on small footholds a bit better that more comfortable shoes.
+Sure, it’s true that tighter shoes stay on small footholds a bit better than more comfortable shoes.
 A tight fit doesn’t have any baggy parts inside, so they more likely won’t pop off the foothold if your footwork is on par.